Updated on 2024-06-20 GMT+08:00

 Scenarios

-If you have an application that can be accessed through multiple domain names and each domain name uses a different certificate, you can enable Server Name Indication (SNI) when you add an HTTPS listener.
+If you have an application that can be accessed through multiple domain names and each domain name uses a different certificate, you can enable SNI when you add an HTTPS listener.

 SNI, an extension to Transport Layer Security (TLS), enables a server to present multiple certificates on the same IP address and port number.
-SNI allows the client to indicate the domain name of the website while sending an SSL handshake request.
-Once receiving the request, the load balancer queries the right certificate based on the hostname or domain name and returns the certificate to the client.
-If no certificate is found, the load balancer will return the default certificate.
+After you enable SNI, the client can submit the requested domain name at the start of the SSL handshake.
+After receiving the request, the load balancer searches for the certificate based on the domain name.
+If the certificate is found, the load balancer will return it to the client.
+If the certificate is not found, the load balancer will return the default certificate.

 Constraints